chengkun-wu/PathNER/Readme.txt

 If you use PathNER, please cite the following paper:

-Wu C, Schwartz JM, Nenadic G: PathNER: A tool for systematic identification of biological pathway mentions in the literature, BMC Systems Biology (InCoB 2013 Supplement), 2013
+Wu C, Schwartz JM, Nenadic G. PathNER: A tool for systematic identification of biological pathway mentions in the literature.
+BMC Systems Biology 2013, 7(Suppl 3):S2 (16 October 2013)

 If you have any problem with PathNER or you have suggestions and comments, please contact me via chengkun.wu@manchester.ac.uk.